-How difficult are your texts for language learners?
+How appropriate are your texts for German learners?
 Are they A1, A2, B1 or higher?
-The Language Level Evaluator English (LLE English) checks the language level of a text using a range of measurable criteria.
-Wenn Sie deutsche Texte analysieren möchten, gehen Sie zu unserer Seite LLE Deutsch.
+The Language Level Evaluator (LLE) checks the difficulty of German texts using a range of measurable criteria.
+Get the full picture on our page LLE Deutsch.

-Please note: LLE English Lite only separates the words of a short text into the different CEFR levels (lexical analysis).
-You can upgrade at any time to LLE English Pro for more powerful features.
-Learn more about the differences and pricing below.
+Please note: LLE Deutsch Lite only separates the words of a short text into the different CEFR levels (lexical analysis).
+You can upgrade at any time to LLE Deutsch Pro for more powerful features, such as the ability to analyze longer texts, semantic analysis and grammatical evaluations.
+Learn more about the differences and pricing on our page LLE Deutsch.

 Terms & Conditions